Adolanium/FlexLmLogParser/README.md

 FlexLMLogParser.exe -f "C:\FlexLM\lmgrd.log" -s 01/01/2023 -e 03/30/2023
 ```

-The <log file path> parameter is the path to the FlexLM license server log file that you want to parse.
-The <start date> and <end date> parameters specify the date range for the report.
+The "<log file path>" parameter is the path to the FlexLM license server log file that you want to parse.
+The "<start date>" and "<end date>" parameters specify the date range for the report.
 The dates should be specified in the format MM/dd/yyyy.

 ## Contributing